Jeanne Léveillé

 Jeanne Léveillé (15 June 1909 – 5 August 2002) was a French politician.
 She was elected to the National Assembly in October 1945 as one of the first group of French women in parliament.
 She served in the National Assembly until June the following year.

 Biography

 Léveillé was born Jeanne Assassin in Verdes in 1909, the daughter of teachers.
 She also became a teacher, teaching in Nogent-sur-Oise and Thiescourt, and married a fellow teacher Eugène Leveillé in August 1932.
-Having joined the French Communist Party (PCF), she was sacked in May 1940 due to her activism.
+Having joined the French Communist Party (PCF), she was sacked by the school she worked for in May 1940 due to her activism.
 Her husband participated in the French resistance and was arrested and executed by Germans in 1944.